ENGG1340-Group-13/main/README.md

 Now, You can get started!!

+🌟Remember, press "Q" on your keyboard if you want to start a new game or quit out.

 ## Features Emplemented ✅
 ### Generation of random game sets or events
 1. We have random size of romms and random connections between the three rooms in the main map.